DinoSR: Self-Distillation and Online Clustering for Self-supervised Speech Representation Learning: Experiments

 \paragraph{Mapping phones to codewords.}

 To demonstrate the quality of the learned codebook, we visualize the conditional probability $P(\text{phone}|\text{code})$ accumulated over the LibriSpeech dev sets in Figure~\ref{fig:ours_prob}.

 We highlight two interesting findings: 1) Each codeword is typically concentrated on one phone, reflecting the high phone purity obtained in the quality test.
 In the case where two phones shared high usage of the same codeword, we observed the sharing phones are acoustically similar such as \texttt{/sp/} (short pause) and \texttt{/sil/} (silence) in the upper left corner.
 2) The overall usage of codewords captures the long-tail nature of phone distribution.
 The more frequent phones (upper part in figure) occupied significantly more codewords.
 The top 10 most frequent phones (\texttt{/sp/} to \texttt{/L/}) held over 50\% of the active codewords.
 This phenomenon, again, supports our claim that the proposed online clustering method is a good acoustic unit discovery system.

-Besides quantitative evaluations, we provide a qualitative result in Figure~\ref{fig:tsne} by using t-SNE~\cite{van2008visualizing} to visualize the codebook in 2-dimensional space.
-By labeling each codeword using articulation manner classes in English, we revealed the fact that some of the acoustic attributes are embedded in the high-dimensional space.
-For example, vowels and silences demonstrated a high degree of concentration.
+As a reference, using the mapping for classification (by assigning each codeword to the dominant phone and treating all other phones assigned to the codeword as error) in the figure results in a frame-wised phone error rate of 58.2\%.
+Additional visualization of the discrete embedding can be found in Section~\ref{subsec:tsne}.